6 Mobile Banking Trends to Follow in 2020

 What is Mobile Banking

-In short, mobile banking is the future of how most financial institutions will interact with most of their customers. indicates that mobile will become the most prominent banking channel between 2020-2024.
+In short, mobile banking is the future of how most financial institutions will interact with most of their customers.
+CACI research indicates that mobile will become the most prominent banking channel between 2020-2024.

 Relying on mobile channels to meet those shifting consumer preferences is just one aspect of the matter.
-When backed by a strong product strategy, mobile banking applications can also turn into a standalone extension of your brand and deliver unique offerings to the target demographics (think Marcus platform by Goldman Sachs that already ).
+When backed by a strong product strategy, mobile banking applications can also turn into a standalone extension of your brand and deliver unique offerings to the target demographics (think Marcus platform by Goldman Sachs that already attracted $60 billion in customer deposits).
 Increased customer engagement, better marketing, and new unique value propositions are among the other benefits the mobile channel can generate for banks.

 Whether you are launching a new mobile banking application or improving an existing one, below are several key mobile banking trends to keep an eye on.